blakelucey/FCC_Random_Quote_Generator/README.md

-# App.js is the main file that I am working out of, a Button component has been created and has been imported from Button.js.
+# App.js is the main file that I am working out of.
+# A Button component has been created and has been imported from Button.js.